Exploring Different Lifestyle Diets

 • Healthy Fats: Embrace healthy fats like avocados, olive oil, coconut oil, and nuts/seeds for energy and essential nutrients.

-• Fresh Fruits and Vegetables: Load your plate with an array of colorful fruits and vegetables for vitamins, minerals, and antioxidants.
+• Fresh Fruits and Vegetables: Load your plate with colorful fruits and vegetables for vitamins, minerals, and antioxidants.

 • Nuts and Seeds: Incorporate nuts (almonds, walnuts) and seeds (chia, flax) for healthy fats, proteins, and fiber.